Coronavirus COVID-19 Updates: uc.edu/publichealth

 Admitted students enjoy the flexibility that comes with early assurance to a top-ranked medical school, and pursue various majors, biomedical research opportunities, medical shadowing experiences, co-op opportunities, study abroad programs, and service

 experiences within the greater Cincinnati area and around the world.
-Students admitted to the Connections Program are also granted acceptance into the University of Cincinnati’s Undergraduate Program in Medical Sciences,
+Students admitted to the Connections Program are also encouraged to apply to the University of Cincinnati’s Undergraduate Program in Medical Sciences,

 which is an innovative pathway based in the College of Medicine providing students with integrated academic, experiential, and mentored opportunities that will prepare them for advanced training in medicine and molecular and biomedical sciences.
 Additionally,